 In school, my most impactful educators encouraged me to imagine first, strategize next, then take concrete action.
 This approach to learning also informs my philosophy and practice of teaching.
 The teacher-scholar model that influences my pedagogy derives from the Association of American Colleges and Universities’ framework.
 It emerged during the Civil Rights Movement as the political climate in the United States deteriorated and civil rights groups fought for racial equality and social justice following the Supreme Court’s decision in the case of Brown v.
 Board of Education to desegregate public schools.
 My teacher-scholar model emphasizes inclusivity and transdisciplinary collaboration to address and solve practical problems.
 Additionally, I believe teacher-scholars can and should be “role models, mentors, and guides for continuous, lifelong learning.”

-For environment-oriented classroom discussions, I incorporate into lectures examples of my coastal research, including videos and photos of marine wildlife die-offs due to El Niño in 2016.
-These disturbing visuals serve as a springboard for discussions about climate change ethics and environmental justice.
-Experiential-centered teaching is one way I try to help students self-examine their positions of power and notions of socioeconomic privilege in relation to the environment.
-I enjoy organizing quarterly, student-centered trash clean-ups at local beaches and throughout San Diego County while serving as a volunteer liaison for the university, student organizations, the City of San Diego, and local nonprofit environmental organizations.
+For environment-oriented classroom discussions, I incorporate examples of my coastal research, including videos and photos of marine wildlife die-offs due to El Niño in 2016.
+These disturbing visuals serve as a springboard for discussions about environmental ethics and climate justice.
+Through experiential learning, I try to help students self-examine their positions of power in relation to the environment.
+I enjoy organizing quarterly, student-centered trash clean-ups throughout San Diego County while serving as a volunteer liaison for the university, student organizations, the City of San Diego, and local nonprofit environmental organizations.